sumit2401/sorting/README.md

 # sorting
-in this repo , we'll post sorting techniques #hacktoberfest
+in this repo , we'll post sorting techniques